-There are so many pour over brewers these days so why go with the Kalita Wave?
-First of all, we love brewers that are hard to break.
-That way we can brew with them at home, in the cafe, or out camping.
+There are so many pour over brewers these days, so why go with the Kalita Wave?
+First of all, we love brewers that are hard to break and the Kalita Wave is exactly that.
+It's a versatile tool we can brew with at home, in the cafe, on the road, or out camping.
 It is lightweight and very portable.
-Our favorite feature of the Wave is that the grind setting affects the flow rate less than other methods, which gives us more flexibility to grind the coffee to taste and still get a good brew time under 4 minutes.
-This is commonly referred to as a “flatbottom” brewer, and it is equally as hard to screw up as it is to break.
+Our favorite feature of the Kalita Wave is that the grind setting affects the flow rate less than other methods, which gives us more flexibility to grind the coffee to taste and still get a good brew time under 4 minutes.
+The Kalita Wave is commonly referred to as a “flatbottom” brewer, and we love it because it is equally as hard to screw up as it is to break.

 202 - 205F

 Fresh Coffee The single most important part of a good cup is starting with high quality, freshly roasted coffee.
 We aim to drink our coffee within a 14 day window of being roasted.

 Purified Water Start with filtered water for best results.
 If your tap water already has a lot of dissolved solids then it will negatively impact your ability to brew the coffee.